Would you like a standing desk? How about one that is quite large?

 Also drilled a hole for my desk lamp and possibly extension cords.
 The great thing about the surface is that if you screw something up, you can just cut another piece of MDF (or whatever) and replace it will hopefully very little fuss.

-As promised, here's the build video.
-I make all sorts of things, and as seen in one of the clips, it's already filled with electrical gadgets and the like.
-If you'd like to see more woodworking and other crazy contraptions, you can check out the rest of on my YouTube channel here.
+I make all sorts of things, and if you'd like to see my other crazy contraptions, check out my YouTube channel here.